California’s Gavin Newsom slams Trump absence at COP30 climate conference

 Legal experts have denounced the attacks as a form of extrajudicial killing, and leaders at the United Nations have called for an end to the military campaign as a violation of the UN Charter.

-The Trump administration has defended the violence as necessary to interrupt drug-trafficking into the US.
+The Trump administration has defended the violence as necessary to interrupt drug trafficking into the US.
 It has also moved to label cartels in Latin America as “international terrorist organisations” and “enemy combatants”.

-But Newsom argued that such actions were unacceptable and called on the international community to stand up to Trump.
+But Newsom argued that such actions were unacceptable, and called on the international community to stand up to Trump.

 “Our politics needs to change, and I hope our international partners understand that,” he said.
 “It’s chilling to me to see those scenes of the United States of America blowing up boats with no transparency, no advice and consent with the United States Congress.”

-At another COP30 event, entitled “America Is All In”, Newsom doubled-down on his call for political change in the US, underscoring that Trump’s power is “temporary”.
+At another COP30 event, entitled “America Is All In”, Newsom doubled down on his call for political change in the US, underscoring that Trump’s power is “temporary”.

 “ He’s an invasive species.
 He’s a wrecking ball president,” Newsom said.